Aubusson, Creuse: Tapestry

 Aubusson is well known for its tapestry and carpets, which have been famous throughout the world since the 14th century.
-Its origins were born with the arrival of weavers from Flanders, who took refuge in Aubusson around 1580.
+The origins of this craft date to the arrival of weavers from Flanders, who took refuge in Aubusson around 1580.
 There is a famous collection of Aubusson tapestries at Vallon-Pont-d'Arc.
 The style of the tapestries produced has changed through the centuries, from scenes of green landscapes through to hunting scenes.
-In the 17th Century, the Aubusson and Felletin workshops were given "Royal Appointment" status.
-A downturn in fortunes came after the French revolution and the arrival of wallpaper.
+In the 17th century, the Aubusson and Felletin workshops were given "Royal Appointment" status.
+A downturn in fortunes came after the French Revolution and the arrival of wallpaper.
 However, tapestry made something of a comeback during the 1930s, with artists such as Cocteau, Dufy, Dali, Braque, Calder and Picasso being invited to Aubusson to express themselves through the medium of wool.
 Aubusson tapestry still thrives today, preserving a range of traditional skills.
 In 1983, l’Atelier Raymond Picaud chose Burhan Doğançay's Ribbon Series as a tapestry subject.
 Coventry cathedral's famous Christ in Glory tapestry, designed by artist Graham Sutherland, was woven in nearby Felletin.
 Installed in 1962, this was the world's largest vertical tapestry up until the 1990s.